-Spring Conference Highlight-Diversity, Equity and Inclusion (DEI) Plenary Panel Social Justice Praxis - In and Beyond the Classroom

-Nancy Kwang Johnson

-The Diversity, Equity and Inclusion plenary panel seeks to explore how ESL/EFL educators may effectively engage in social justice praxis (Freire, 1970 / 1993) - in and beyond the classroom.
+Spring Conference Highlight-Diversity, Equity and Inclusion (DEI) Plenary Panel Social Justice Praxis - In and Beyond the Classroom Nancy Kwang Johnson The Diversity, Equity and Inclusion plenary panel seeks to explore how ESL/EFL educators may effectively engage in social justice praxis (Freire, 1970 / 1993) - in and beyond the classroom.
 U.S. Secretary of Education Arne Duncan (2009) noted that the process of "promoting opportunity and reducing inequality" not only begins in the classroom, but also argued that "great teaching" entailed "a daily fight for social justice" (Hastings & Jacob, 2016, p.
 3).
 Inspired by Duncan's call to arms, this panel advocates for the creation of Socially Just Classrooms, in which English language educators serve as Social Justice Educators who become aware and critical of oppressive practices by engaging in self-reflective processes that focus on their respective positionality in relation to oppression, by advocating for the eradication of biased and socially unjust practices within and beyond the classroom.
 Social Justice Educators also take action by designing social justice curriculum, lesson plans and equitable assessments that effectively place their students' funds of knowledge (Espinoza, et al., 2021) at the epicenter of the classroom.
-In Socially Just Classrooms, educators proactively create classrooms of belongingness - classrooms inclusive of the languages and cultures of minoritized communities.

-MAY 7th - DEI PLENARY PANEL

-Socially Just Classrooms, Dr. Nancy Kwang Johnson, USC

-This presentation advocated for the creation of Socially Just Class-rooms, in which English language educators become aware and critical of oppressive practices by engaging in self-reflection and advocating for the eradication of biased practices.
+In Socially Just Classrooms, educators proactively create classrooms of belongingness classrooms inclusive of the languages and cultures of minoritized communities.
+MAY 7th - DEI PLENARY PANEL Socially Just Classrooms, Dr. Nancy Kwang Johnson, USC This presentation advocated for the creation of Socially Just Classrooms, in which English language educators become aware and critical of oppressive practices by engagin self-reflection and advocating for the eradication of biased practices.
 In socially just classrooms, the languages and cultures of minoritized communities are prioritized.

-Equitable Assessment Model, Dr. Emmy Min, USC

-This presentation extended the traditional approach to assessment practice by introducing the Equity-minded Assessment Model, which includes six principles for teachers to use as a framework for creating and evaluating assessments: validity, reliability, practicality, authenticity, washback and equity, and justice and inclu-
+Equitable Assessment Model, Dr. Emmy Min, USC This presentation extended the traditional approach to assessment practice by introducing the Equity-minded Assessment Model, which includes six principles for teachers use as a framework for creating and evaluating assessments: validity, reliability, practicality, authenticity, wash- Riding the TIDE Diversity Plenary Panel - May 7th DEI Workshops - May 8th to ing back and equity, and justice and inclusion.

-Pr.
-Nancy Kwang Johnson

-Dr. Nancy Kwang Johnson

-Diversity Plenary Panel - May 7th

-DEI Workshops - May 8th

-Dr. Jenifer Crawford

-Dr. Ekaterina

-Moore

-Pr.
-Esther Gross

-Dr. Kim Ferrario

-Moore

-sion.
 This model can serve to make assessments for learning and not just of learning, thereby making the assessment process equitable and inclusive.

-Integrating Language Skills, Practices, and Content in TESOL Lesson Planning, Dr. Jenifer Crawford, USC, Dr. Esther Gross, Visiting Professor at Hebrew Union College (Los Angeles), Global Education Director for Hebrew Studies, Center for Educational Technology (Israel)

-Teachers and students in TESOL confront persistent racial, linguistic, economic, and social inequities in English language education.
+Integrating Language Skills, Practices, and Content in TESOL Lesson Planning, Dr. Jenifer Crawford, USC, Dr. Esther Gross, Visiting Professor at Hebrew Union College (Los Angeles), Global Education Director for Hebrew Studies, Center for Educational Technology (Israel) Teachers and students in TESOL confront persistent racial, linguistic, economic, and social inequities in English language education.
 Many universities are striving to enact inclusive teaching that serves their diverse student body (Bensimon, 2005).
 This presentation offered a balanced approach that synthesizes language teaching research, theories, and practices to offer equitable strategies and tools for planning TESOL lessons and an exemplar university English as a Foreign Language lesson.
-(Continued next page)

-Spring Conference Highlight cont.
+(Continued next page) Spring Conference Highlight cont.

-Creating an inclusive classroom: A language socialization perspective, Dr. Ekaterina Moore, USC, Dr. Kimberly Ferrario, USC The presentation discussed creating an inclusive classroom through a language socialization perspective.
+Creating an inclusive classroom: A language socialization perspective, Dr. Ekaterina Moore, USC, Dr. Kimberly Ferrario, USC The presentation discusses creating an inclusive classroom through a language socialization perspective.
 We suggest that in a multi-cultural and multi-lingual classroom, the use of explicit language socialization practices that attend to the students' affective, individual and interpersonal domains contributes towards an equitable and inclusive classroom environment.
 May 8th DEI Plenary Workshops I am "mixed blood" honhyeol (나는 혼혈입니다):